Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Detroit Tigers will send a hot-hitting Zach McKinstry to the plate against the Chicago White Sox and Gavin Sheets, who has been on a tear as of late, when the squads play on Sunday at 1:40 PM ET.
+Reese Olson gets the nod on the mound for the Detroit Tigers in the first of a three-game series against the Chicago White Sox and Andrew Vaughn on Friday at 8:10 PM ET.

-The favored Tigers have -115 moneyline odds to win against the underdog White Sox, who are listed at -105.
-Chicago is favored on the run line (-1.5).
-The total is 8 runs for this game (with -105 odds to go over and -115 odds on the under).
+The favored White Sox have -150 moneyline odds against the underdog Tigers, who are listed at +125.
+The matchup's total is listed at 8.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.